eros71-dev/HideNitro/README.md

-# HideNitro
+# HideNitroPlus
-Theme that hides the Nitro button from Discord
+Theme that hides the Nitro button (and other annoying stuff) from Discord